YouTube Video Thumbnail

 Euler houses classrooms and labs for biochemistry and chemistry, biology, computer science, engineering, mathematics, physics, public health, professional writing, and education majors.
 The Center for Missions and Computing and the IT Department are also located here.

-Our award-winning, 22,000-square-foot facility is dedicated solely to the Earth and Environmental Sciences department and serves as a reflection of Taylor’s approach to the “field” of environmental science: humans working in and with nature.
+This award-winning, 22,000-square-foot facility serves as a reflection of Taylor’s approach to the “field” of environmental science: humans working in and with nature.

-In addition to recreation and athletics, KSAC provides classroom space for kinesiology classes.
+In addition to recreation and athletics, KSAC provides classroom space for Kinesiology classes.
 Fitness and kinesiology classes also have access to The Well fitness center, indoor track, Eichling Aquatics wing, and other spaces.
-(For more information on KSAC, visit the Athletic & Fitness locations page.)

 School of Arts, Humanities, & Business

-Home to Communication, Professional Writing, Theatre, and Film majors, Rupp Communication Arts Center houses The Echo and Ilium student publications as well as the 320-seat Mitchell Theater and the WTUR student radio station.
+Home to Communication, Professional Writing, and Theatre Arts majors, Rupp Communication Arts Center houses The Echo and Ilium student publications as well as the 320-seat Mitchell Theater.

-Eight video and two audio editing suites allow students to work around the clock on class projects.
 Several classrooms are equipped with SMART boards, HD Projection, and 7.1 Dolby ® surround sound.
-A state-of-the-art Mac Lab boasts twenty-one 27-inch iMac computers equipped with Adobe Creative Cloud, Avid Media Composer, Davinci Resolve, Pro Tools, Final Draft, Celtx, Storyboard Quick, and EP Movie Magic Budgeting software, as well as laser printers to print out student work.
+A state-of-the-art Mac Lab boasts 21 iMac computers equipped with Adobe Creative Cloud.

 Smith-Hermanson Music Center